oskariorg/oskari-docs/md/documentation/backend/server-webapp.md

  * Jetty Hightide 8.1.14
  * Tomcat 8.0.5 (JAAS configuration is unavailable for tomcat at this point)

+## Preconfigured Jetty

+Preconfigured and compiled Jetty can be downloaded from [Download page](/download) to see the latest version

 ### Assumes pre-installed:

 * JDK 1.7+ (tested with Oracle Java 1.7.0_51 and 1.8.0_05)